Boba Shop Case Study: Pearl Lemon Boba

 Marketing cannot be forgotten in our shop’s set-up.

 We made offline and online efforts to ensure we hit the ground running.
 Marketing work began before a physical location was found.
-This was an absolute must to try to out rank the competition as we opened to try to convert as many people to become our loyal customers.
+This was an absolute must to try to rank the competition out as we opened to try to convert as many people to become our loyal customers.

 SEO efforts to enhance our visibility on Google and establish an active online presence.

-Simultaneously, we undertook a local marketing campaign by distributing flyers across Fulham, aiming to increase our visibility within the community while our online strategy took effect.
+Simultaneously, we undertook a local marketing campaign by distributing flyers across Fulham to increase our visibility within the community while our online strategy took effect.
 We strategically placed flyers in car parks, mailboxes, gyms, and bulletin boards to ensure our presence was noticeable.
 Additionally, we emphasized the importance of customer reviews and incentivized referrals through discounts.

 We also had QR codes at the register to scan for discounts and reviews.
 This was a simple and engaging way to get people to leave reviews while waiting for their drink to be ready.